green-coding-solutions/website/content/case-studies/cpu-utilization-usefulness.md

 The article presents many challenges like:
 - Hypervisors not fully mapping CPU to a guest which results in incomplete data
-- Hyper-Threading which creates "slow" cores and "fast" cores with the former being strongly non-linear
+- Hyper-Threading which creates "slow" cores and "fast" cores with the former being strongly non-linear in performance
-- CPU frequency changes over time making
+- CPU frequency changes over time

 Especially the latter we want to look at into a bit more detail.